 Kyle Roush, MS 2018

-My name is Kyle Roush, and I am a senior at TCU from Maumelle, AR.
-In 2016, I completed a B.A. in Biology and a B.S. in Criminal Justice and am now pursuing a M.S. in Biology.
-Over the past few years, research has become my passion.
-The inviting nature of this campus, combined with the dedication and interaction with TCU’s professors, made it possible for me to become involved in my own research almost as soon as I arrived on campus.
-As an undergraduate working in Dr. J's lab, I completed my Senior Thesis project Enhancing the fish embryo toxicity test: Growth, developmental abnormalities and gene expression as additional endpoints, which focused on using sublethal measures as test endpoints for a relatively new alternative toxicity testing method, the fathead minnow fish embryo toxicity test.
-As a graduate student, my research focus on improving endocrine disruption screening assays by identifying biological factors that influence test outcome.
-Specifically, my work seeks to understand how the sexual maturity status of fish used in such assays influences their response to compounds that interfere with sex steroid hormone signaling.
-When I am not in the lab, you can find me on the golf course or playing live music.
+Kyle Roush began his research in the Jeffries lab as a sophomore and recently graduated with an MS degree.
+As an undergraduate, Kyle completed a Senior Thesis project titled Enhancing the fish embryo toxicity test: Growth, developmental abnormalities and gene expression as additional endpoints, which focused on using sublethal measures as test endpoints for a relatively new alternative toxicity testing method, the fathead minnow fish embryo toxicity test.
+As a graduate student, his research focused on improving endocrine disruption screening assays by identifying biological factors that influence test outcome.
+Specifically, his MS thesis work sought to understand how the reproductive status of fish used in such assays influences their response to compounds that interfere with sex steroid hormone signaling.
+After graduation, Kyle began a career as an Environmental Scientist at Procter & Gamble in Cincinnati, OH.

 Peter Bruns, MS 2017

 Peter joined the Jeffries lab after graduating with a Zoology degree from Texas A&M where he conducted research in a plankton ecology lab.
 Peter graduated with a MS degree in Biology from TCU in 2017.
 His thesis project examined the effects of model thyroid disruptors on reproductive endpoints in fathead minnows and showed that early life stage exposures to thyroid inhibitors impair reproductive success later in life.
-Peter is now a PhD student in the Department of Environmental Science at Baylor University.
-In his free time, he likes to play with his dog, watch sports, look at funny pictures on the internet, and SCUBA dive whenever the chance arises.
+After the completion of his degree, Peter enrolled in the Environmental Science PhD program at Baylor University.